- Bachelor of Design (Hons)

 5. Application results will be emailed by mid-December.

 6. Fine art applicants will be asked to attend an interview, either by Skype or in person.

 7. For those awaiting Year 13 NCEA results, provisional acceptance is subject to gaining admission to the University and cannot be confirmed until results are known.
 Applicants who are not successful in obtaining admission to university will be contacted in January about alternative programmes.

-Massey University Wellington Campus
+Student Central Massey University

-Toioho ki Apiti
+Toioho ki Āpiti Te Pūtahi-a-Toi

-Private Bag 11 222
+Private Bag 11 222,